 Take the time to understand UX

 My post on UX for Product Managers provides a good introduction.
-Also, my recommended book section has some good titles to get you started.
-Online you can find many blogs, slides, courses (Lynda.com) and even free tutorials.
-Just search for “what is UX” in YouTube and you’ll see.
+Online you can find many blogs, slides, courses, and even free tutorials.
+Just search for “what is UX” on YouTube and you’ll see.
 Believe me, if you spend some time learning about it, you’ll improve your chances of creating a better product by utilizing this new team.
 Not to mention, you’ll improve the trust of your team by showing you care about and respect their craft.

 Standardize the lingo

-Cross pollinating your teams helps building stronger teams by educating both sides on the value they provide and the challenges they face.
-That way, designers can be more in-tune with the effort it takes to implement their designs and developers can see the value of usability and clean UX for the software they produce.
+Cross-pollinating your teams helps to build stronger teams by educating both sides on the value they provide and the challenges they face.
+That way, designers can be more in-tune with the effort it takes to implement their designs, and developers can see the value of usability and clean UX for the software they produce.